Abdul Samad Rabiu

 Abdul Samad Isyaku Rabiu (born 4 August 1960) is a Nigerian businessman and philanthropist.
-As of 2025, he is one of the richest Nigerians with an estimated net worth of $7.6 billion according to Forbes.
-His late father, Khalifah Isyaku Rabiu, was one of Nigeria's foremost industrialists in the 1970s and 1980s.
-Abdul Samad is the founder and chairman of BUA Group, a Nigerian conglomerate concentrating on manufacturing, infrastructure and agriculture and producing a revenue in excess of $2.5 billion.
-He was also the chairman of the Nigerian Bank of Industry (BOI).
+As of 2026, he is one of the richest Africans with an estimated net worth of over US$14 billion according to Forbes & Bloomberg Billionaires Index.
+His late father, Isyaku Rabiu, was one of Nigeria's foremost industrialists in the 1970s and 1980s.
+Abdul Samad is the founder and chairman of BUA Group, a Nigerian conglomerate concentrating on manufacturing, infrastructure and agriculture producing a revenue in excess of $2.6 billion.
+He is also the Chairman of the publicly listed BUA Cement Plc and BUA Foods.
+He is a former chairman of the Nigerian Bank of Industry (BOI).

-On 7 July 2020, Forbes estimated Rabiu's wealth at $3.2 billion, putting him 716th in the global billionaire's club.
+On July 2020, Forbes estimated Rabiu's wealth at $11.2 billion, putting him 284th in the global billionaire's club.

 Early life

-Abdul Samad Rabiu was born and raised in Kano in the north-western part of Nigeria.
+Abdul Samad Rabiu was born and raised in Kano in the north-western part of Nigeria and is a Hausa man.
 He visited Capital University in Columbus, Ohio, US and later returned to Nigeria to oversee the family business.
 This was when his father Isyaku Rabiu was being detained by the administration of General Muhammadu Buhari for allegedly not paying rice import duties.